SassDoc/sassdoc.github.io/configuration/index.md

 ## Package

-The `package` option is either a path (String) to a JSON file or directly an Object.
+The `package` option is either a path (string) to a JSON file or directly an object.
 It contains information about the documented project (for instance a `package.json`, hence the name of the key).

-Please note that we try to find a `package.json` in 3 different locations before giving up:

-* a relative path from your current folder
-* a relative path from the theme folder
-* an absolute path.
+If you provide a path, it will be resolved from the configuration file (or CWD if you have no configuration file).
+By default, it's `package.json` (with the same resolving rules).

 If this doesn't work for you, then you can set your own package.
 The package object (either direct or required from a path) should ideally contain (for the theme to access to various information about your project):